Leicester City 3-1 Hull City

 Craig Shakespeare is set to hold talks with the club's board next week to discuss whether he should get the manager's job on a full-time basis after the club sacked title-winner Claudio Ranieri last month.

-Well, it was another perfect job interview from Shakespeare as he has returned Leicester to playing in a way similar to last season.
+And it was another perfect job interview from Shakespeare as he has returned Leicester to playing in a way similar to last season.

 They have gone back to basics with a 4-4-2 formation and Jamie Vardy, who was outstanding throughout, given service and able to run on to passes and terrorise the defence with his pace.
 Mahrez was also given a free role and licence to drop deep and influence the game in a way that led to his 18-goal tally last season.

-Ranieri will question whether his players stopped playing for him, as this victory, with the same group of players, followed a similar 3-1 victory against Liverpool on Monday.
+Ranieri will question whether his players stopped playing for him, as this win, with the same group of players, followed a similar 3-1 victory against Liverpool on Monday.

 Nevertheless, the result eases the Foxes relegation fears - taking them five points above the relegation zone.